gchq/gaffer-doc/src/main/resources/dev/walkthrough/FederatedStoreWalkThrough.md

 #### Remove Graphs

-To remove a graph from the `FederatedStore` is even easier, you only need to know the graphId.
+To remove a graph from the `FederatedStore` it is even easier, you only need to know the graphId.
 This does not delete the graph only removes it from the scope.
 However the user can only delete graphs they have access to view.

 ${REMOVE_GRAPH_SNIPPET}